If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 Other remote work considerations

 One way to ensure that you remain compliant in these states while benefiting your entire remote team is to offer a remote work employee stipend.
-This enables you to give your employees a taxable allowance for their remote work expenses, such as internet access costs, cell phone bills, and home office setup costs.
+This enables you to give your employees a taxable allowance for their remote work expenses, such as internet service, cell phone bills, and home office setup costs.
+You'll also want to draft a company policy for remote work expense reimbursement in accordance with your local laws.

 Conclusion